All exam bookings must be made via this website.

 We suggest that before making any bookings you order and receive learning materials to enable you to estimate how much time you require to study - this varies from individual to individual.

 Please note that exam sittings can be booked up well in advance (2 to 3 months in advance).
-For those working in promotional roles, please take into account your time limit to take and/or pass the ABPI Exam when booking exams and book your exams well in advance of your time limits.
+For those working in promotional roles, you must account your time limit to take and/or pass the ABPI Exam when booking exams and book your exams well in advance of your time limits.

 To book an exam